sparcians/mavis/README.md

 # Bring in the include path, no warnings from compilers
 include_directories (SYSTEM mavis)

-# Needed for Mavis to find the JSON files (to be changed by the user)
+# Needed for Mavis to find the JSON files (path to be changed by the user)
 file(CREATE_LINK <path to mavis>/json ${CMAKE_CURRENT_BINARY_DIR}/mavis_isa_files SYMBOLIC)

 # Link Mavis with project